Style-Validator/style-validator/README.md

 # Function

-- Validation that can detect problems of between CSS properties and HTML tags
+- Detecting problems of between CSS properties and HTML tags
-- Validation that can detect problems after JavaScript and Media Queries
+- Detecting problems after JavaScript and Media Queries
-- Validation that can detect problems of Computed Style
+- Detecting problems of Computed Style

 # Why we need to detect `Risky Style`?